mnansary/Triton-Jina-v3-TRT/README.md

 ---

-This guide provides a comprehensive setup for running the Triton Inference Server with Jina Embeddings v3.
+This guide provides a comprehensive setup for running the Triton Inference Server with Jina Embeddings v3 using the ONNX runtime.
 Save this markdown file and execute the steps in order to deploy the service successfully.